pindia/tsaevents/docs/member_guide.rst

 Some events have icons next to them:

 * Lock icons indicate locked events in addition to the red color
-* Exclaimation marks indicate events for which more people are signed up than the maximum.
+* Exclamation marks indicate events for which more people are signed up than the maximum.
 Note that you can still sign up as long as the event is not locked.
 This allows the chapter advisor to see everyone interested in the event, so that the conflict can be resolved fairly instead of first-come-first-serve.
 Also, sometimes more people qualify than the strict maximum and they can all go (see the `PA Qualification Rules <pa_qualification>`_).
 In these cases, the mark can be ignored.

 Other Lists
 ==============